-Each 5-minute period was divided into a number of intervals, I, for application of Equation 2.
-Intervals were selected such that exactly 1 probe vehicle appeared within each interval.
-Time boundaries between intervals were determined as the midpoint between successive probe arrivals.
-Figure 7 illustrates recorded vehicle travel times as a function of vehicle time of arrival on segment 3 for vehicles associated with period 7.
-As illustrated in the figure, 7 probe vehicles have exited the segment during the 7th time period and therefore, 7 intervals are used for calculating the travel time estimate using Equation 2.
-The interval boundaries are illustrated in Figure 7.
+Fig. 7 illustrates recorded vehicle travel times as a function of vehicle time of arrival on segment 3 for vehicles associated with period 7.
+As illustrated in the figure, seven probe vehicles have exited the segment during the seventh time period and therefore, seven intervals are used for calculating the travel time estimate using Eq.
+(2).
+The interval boundaries are illustrated in Fig. 7.

-Figure 7 illustrates some vehicles with negative arrival times, implying that while the vehicles departed the segment during the seventh 5-minute period, they actually entered segment 3 prior to the beginning of this period.
+Fig. 7 illustrates some vehicles with negative arrival times, implying that while the vehicles departed the segment during the seventh 5-min period, they actually entered segment 3 prior to the beginning of this period.